sachin-vish91/GNN-Transformers/README.md

 # Graph Neural Network

 Some part of the code kept private because paper is not published yet, for example real data and model validation strategies.
+Once the paper is out we will share the entire project for public.

 **GNN model**